Skip to main content

 Applicants are reviewed by a committee of faculty and students in a two-phase process.
 The faculty on the committee are chosen each year from UNC SOM faculty, fellows, and residents who have previously been elected to AOA.
 The students on the committee are the medical students who are currently members of AOA.
 During the first phase, one faculty member and one student review each medical student candidate’s CV using a standardized rubric.

-These reviewers evaluate the student based on scholarly activities, leadership capabilities, demonstrated professionalism, and a record of service to the school and community.
-The evaluation criteria was recently further revised to include a focus on activities that advance the standing of underserved groups.
+These reviewers evaluate the student based on scholarly activities, leadership capabilities, and a record of service to the school and community.
+The evaluation criteria was recently revised to also include a focus on activities that advance the standing of underserved groups.
 Should evaluations of the reviewers differ significantly, another reviewer will submit an evaluation.

 In the second phase of reviewing, essay responses will be reviewed.
 During this phase, Application Phase grades will also be considered, but their contribution to overall scores is minimal.
 CV evaluations and essay responses are presented to voting members at semi-annual elections.
 The students with the most votes are nominated for membership.

-Residents, fellows, alumni, and faculty are nominated for membership by voting members at the election meetings according to similar criteria of academic achievement, leadership, professionalism, and service.
+Residents, fellows, alumni, and faculty are nominated for membership by medical students according to similar criteria of academic achievement, leadership, professionalism, and service.
 For residents, fellows, and faculty, special attention is given to excellence in the teaching of medical students.
 Alumni of UNC are eligible for nomination after ten or more years following graduation.
-The number of each of these four groups that is eligible for nomination depends on the size of the medical school class.

 Resident/Fellow, Faculty, and Alumni Nominations